wdawson/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 Be sure that you have a policy and rule set up in your Custom Authorization Server or the request in the next step won't work.

-See [group function documentation](/reference/okta_expression_language/#group-functions) for more information about specifying groups with `getFilteredGroups`.
+See [Create Groups Claims with a Dynamic Whitelist](#create-groups-claims-with-a-dynamic-whitelist), above for more information about specifying groups with `getFilteredGroups`.

 Now when you mint a token, groups in the `groupwhitelist` that also have the user as a member are included in the `groups` claim.
 Test your configuration in the next step.